stackbit/sourcebit-target-next/README.md

    }
    ```

-2. `propsMap` (object) Object mapping entries fetched by one of the source
+2. `propsMap` (object) An object mapping entries fetched by one of the source
    plugins to props that will be provided to **all page components** via
    `getStaticProps`.

    The keys of the object specify the propery names that will be provided to
    page components, and their values specify what data should go into these
    properties.
-Every value should be an object with `predicate` field.
+Every value should be an object with a `predicate` field.
    The `predicate` is used to filter entries fetched by source plugins.
-   Additionally, a boolean field `single` can be used to specify that property
+   Additionally, a boolean field `single` can be used to specify a property that
    should reference a single entry rather list of entries.
-If `single: true` and
+If `single: true` is applied
-   there are multiple entries, the first one will be selected.
+   to multiple entries, only the first one will be selected.

-   Eventually, when calling `sourcebitDataClient.getStaticPropsForPageAtPath(pagePath)`
+   When calling `sourcebitDataClient.getStaticPropsForPageAtPath(pagePath)`
    from within `getStaticProps`, the returned value will be an object with two
    predefined properties `page` and `path` as described above, plus all the
    properties defined by this map.